 kubectl command-line tool from any internet-connected machine.

-For DC/OS and Docker Swarm, you must create a secure shell (SSH) tunnel to an internal system.
-After the tunnel is established, you can run commands which use the HTTP endpoints and view the cluster's web interface from your local system.
+For DC/OS and Docker Swarm, we recommend that you create a secure shell (SSH) tunnel from your local computer to the cluster management system.
+After the tunnel is established, you can run commands which use the HTTP endpoints and view the orchestrator's web interface (if available) from your local system.

-- A Kubernetes, DC/OS, or Swarm cluster deployed in Azure Container Service.
+- A Kubernetes, DC/OS, or Docker Swarm cluster deployed in Azure Container Service.

 - SSH RSA private key file, corresponding to the public key added to the cluster during deployment.
 These commands assume that the private SSH key is in